gauriWable/Adventure-Work-Reports-Power-Bi-/README.md

 Added interactivity with bookmarks and slicer panels.

 Acknowledgments
-Credit goes to the top instructors on Maven Analytics for their thorough guidance throughout this project.
+Credit goes to the top instructors  Maven Analytics for their thorough guidance throughout this project.